 The food options at Volcano Bay are surprisingly good.
 Kohola Reef has coconut crusted fried chicken, mango BBQ pulled pork sandwiches, and longboard pizzas.
 We tried The Feasting Frog and enjoyed some tacos and plantain chips.
 Others in our group ate at Whakawaiwai Eats and enjoyed the jerk shrimp mac and cheese, Hawaiian pizza, and Tropical Baby Greens.
 For those looking for traditional foods, head to Bambu for a hamburger, chicken tenders, or pretzel dog.
 There are several bars around Volcano Bay for adult beverages and kiosks throughout Volcano Bay with drinks and snacks.

-9. What else should I know before visiting Volcano Bay?
+What should I know before visiting Universal Volcano Bay?

 Volcano Bay is hands-down the best water park we’ve visited.
 We loved every minute, and we’re sure you will too.
 If you’re staying on property, know that Cabana Bay is the closest hotel to Volcano Bay, and Loews Sapphire Falls is the second closest.
 Universal’s Aventura Hotel is scheduled to open in August 2018 and will provide another option in striking distance of Volcano Bay.
 If you’re not staying on property, parking will be at the Universal Transportation hub near CityWalk.
 You’ll need to park your car and wait for a shuttle to Volcano Bay.